bergant/XBRLFiles/README.md

 # Presentation: balance sheets example
 ## Find the statement
 XBRL encapsulates several reports.
-To get the summary
+To get the summary count roles by type:

 ```r